 Viruses are removed also by some other LifeStraw tools like LifeStraw Family 1.0 Water Purifier, LifeStraw Mission Water Purifier, and LifeStraw Community filter.
 You will see below the Community tool used in schools in Kenya.

-Follow the Liters: program of providing drinkable water for kids in undeveloped world
+Follow the Liters: program of providing drinkable water for kids in the undeveloped world

 This is a program started a few years ago.
 For each sold LifeStraw the company puts aside a part of the income and uses it to provide water for children in third world countries, in Kenya and India.
 They claim that one sold LifeStraw provides water for one child in these countries for an entire school year.